'Don't hesitate to ask for anything,' Biden tells tornado-hit Kentucky | Politics

 'Don't hesitate to ask for anything,' Biden tells tornado-hit Kentucky

-President Joe Biden toured Kentucky on Wednesday to survey the areas hardest hit by one of the deadliest tornado outbreaks in recent U.S. history, a system that killed at least 74 people in the state and at least 14 elsewhere.
-The disaster has thrown Biden into his familiar role as consoler-in-chief, and he promised to bring the might of the federal government to rebuild devastated communities https://www.reuters.com/news/picture/a-town-destroyed-the-grim-aftermath-in-t-idUSRTS3RB7Y that suffered billions of dollars in damage.
+President Joe Biden walked through the battered remains of Mayfield, Kentucky, on Wednesday to get a first-hand view of the destruction wrought by one of the deadliest tornado outbreaks in recent U.S. history.
+The disaster, which killed at least 74 people in Kentucky and 14 elsewhere, has thrown Biden into his familiar role as consoler-in-chief.
+He promised to bring the might of the federal government to rebuild devastated communities https://www.reuters.com/news/picture/a-town-destroyed-the-grim-aftermath-in-t-idUSRTS3RB7Y that suffered billions of dollars in damage.

+In downtown Mayfield, Biden walked past scene after scene of the tornado's rampage, including piles of brick and scattered boards sat where structures used to be and dozens of buildings were turned to rubble.
+He stopped to chat with a woman who was sitting on a pile of bricks.
+He and his entourage paused to pray in the middle of a street.
+His message to faith-based groups helping out was, "You’re doing God's work.”

-In storm-ravaged Mayfield, Biden received a briefing from Kentucky Governor Andy Beshear and emergency response officials about the recovery effort.
-Biden said it was remarkable how the area's communities had come together to help each other out.
+In an earlier briefing with Kentucky Governor Andy Beshear and emergency response officials, Biden said it was remarkable how the area's communities had come together to help each other out.
 “There’s no red tornadoes, there’s no blue tornadoes," he said, referring to the colors associated with Democrats and Republicans.

 “I have not seen this much damage from a tornado," he said, telling local officials, "don’t hesitate to ask for anything.”
 Beshear has said the dead included a dozen children https://www.reuters.com/article/usa-weather-tornadoes-idAFL1N2SZ28D and that he expected the death toll to rise in the coming days, with more than 100 still missing.